 If you’ve tried these solutions and are still seeing errors, contact our support team.
 When you do, please include the following information so we can get to work as quickly as possible:

-- The file’s URL, with Edit access enabled for the email address support@supermetrics.com
+• The file’s URL, with temporary edit access enabled for the email address supportfileshare@supermetrics.com

-- A screenshot of your list of triggers under Schedule tab → Manage triggers in all your files in the Supermetrics sidebar
+• A screenshot of your list of triggers (under Schedule tab → Manage triggers in the sidebar)